mdelotavo/apigee-cli/README.rst

 The Apigee Edge command-line interface is an unofficial Python command-line tool built to simplify and automate Apigee Edge API usage, with support for SSO, MFA, and basic authentication.

-Initially developed for Darumatic clients, this project remains available as a working proof of concept, proven reliable in production CI/CD pipelines.
-The custom plugins feature will remain functional even if Apigee Edge APIs stop working.
+Initially developed for Darumatic clients, this project remains available as a functional proof of concept and has proven reliable in production CI/CD pipelines.
+I do not plan to maintain this public version, but you're welcome to explore and learn from the code.
+The custom plugins feature will continue to work even if the Apigee Edge APIs become unavailable.

-I have created private forks for clients, where I continued to add features, fixes, and unit tests.
-However, I do not intend to maintain this public version.
-Feel free to explore and learn from the code.

-If you’re up for a challenge, try updating the code to work with Apigee X (ง•_•)ง
+*If you’re up for a challenge, try updating the code to work with Apigee X*

 -----------------------------------------
 Why use this instead of the official tool